tvixen/diy-BMS-with-Arduino-Nano/README.md

 # The code

-* Try to use as much of Stuart's origianal code as possible
+* I did try to use as much of Stuart's origianal code as possible, but had to add a lot of stuff
 * keep it short and simple
 * Try not to do inline stuff, as this can be difficult to convert to other platforms/chips